-Stretching across more than 500,000 acres of public land in Northwest Oregon between Portland and the Coast, the Tillamook and Clatsop Rainforest is an oasis of secluded salmon streams, popular recreational trails and important wildlife and game habitat.
+Stretching across more than 500,000 acres of public land in Northwest Oregon between Portland and the Coast, the Tillamook Rainforest is an oasis of secluded salmon streams, popular recreational trails and important wildlife and game habitat.

 For too long, the Tillamook was considered a tree farm by the timber industry.